AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Example 3.
 How to run the program to impute genotypes and test the imputation accuracy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run the program in pre-­‐processing mode with parameters as set in figure 4.
+Run the program in pre-processing mode with parameters as set in figure 4.

 Rename the Phase folder to PhaseOld and then re-run the program with the pre-processing turned off as shown in figure 5.
 Note that NumberOfPhasingRuns has now got the full path and that the number of phasing rounds is 20 instead of the 10 (to account for the Offset/NotOffest).